 Where at least some documents were provided, they were delayed, did not relate to Respondent's requests and showed signs of tampering.
 Emails were copied into word documents to hide metadata, which would allow Respondent to verify the timing and the identities of the senders and the addressees.
 Account statements suspiciously started after or ended before the relevant transfers took place.
-Almost all contractual documentation between the funding entities was allegedly lost or was inaccessible.557 production phase from a third party and that, upon receiving a new trove of documents in June 2020, had waited to assess and select "a small amount of documents" until August 2020, eleven days before the hearing, before submitting them to the Tribunal and the Respondent.558
+Almost all contractual documentation between the funding entities was allegedly lost or was inaccessible.

-- 408. At the Hearing, the Respondent notes that a number of elements were brought to light: the Claimant's Expert was provided with documents that were not handed over to the Respondent's Expert and the Claimant further admitted that it had tardily requested documents for the document - 551 Respondent's Post-Hearing Brief, para.
+- 408. At the Hearing, the Respondent notes that a number of elements were brought to light: the Claimant's Expert was provided with documents that were not handed over to the Respondent's Expert and the Claimant further admitted that it had tardily requested documents for the document - Respondent's Post-Hearing Brief, para.
 66.

-556 Id., para.
+&lt;sup>556 Id., para.
 256; Respondent's Post-Hearing Brief, paras.
 85-87.